Fosters are special people who provide TEMPORARY, loving and safe homes for animals.

 Obviously, you have to love animals and be home often enough to care for them!

-You also need to monitor their health, spend time with them, provide basic training (e.g. housetraining), and help us network them.
+You also need to monitor their health, spend time with them, provide basic training (e.g. housetraining), and help us network them, for example by taking photos of them.

 Do fosters get paid?